fbpx

 Traditional Therapies for Dissociative Identity Disorder

 Treating DID through conventional methods poses specific challenges.
-Therapy is focused on unifying altered parts of an individual’s identity to promote emotional regulation, healing, as well as minimize internal conflicts.
+Therapy is focused on unifying altered parts of an individual’s identity to promote emotional regulation, and healing, as well as minimize internal conflicts.
 Psychotherapies such as Cognitive-Behavioral Therapy and Dialectical Behavior Therapy alongside other therapeutic techniques have previously provided long-term improvement rates.

-However, due to the disorder’s complexity and multi-causality nature, there’s a lack of empirical data for traditional therapies’ effectiveness in treating DID patients adequately.
+However, due to the disorder’s complexity and multi-causality nature, there’s a lack of empirical data on traditional therapies’ effectiveness in treating DID patients adequately.
 Individuals living with DID often require a long period of treatment plans that address their unique circumstances.

 A survey of 116 patients diagnosed with dissociative disorders provides evidence that 91% still experienced substantial amnesia following therapy.
 This indicates a need for effective personalized interventions and evidence-based research to impact clinical practice fully.